-- Clothing (Churches, Mosques and Monasteries) Although ‘foreigners’ do not have to adhere to a strict dress rules, women should wear a head covering (ie a scarf) in active churches.
+- Clothing (Churches, Mosques and Temples) Although ‘foreigners’ do not have to adhere to a strict dress rules, women should wear a head covering (ie a scarf) in active churches.
 Men must remember to remove their hats in religious buildings.
 In churches it is polite to stand around the edges of the building, rather than in the centre.
 It is acceptable for foreigners to light candles.

 - Remove your shoes before entering a mosque or a temple of any faith.
 Overshoes are provided and stockinged feet are usually allowed.
 Avoid taking any article of leather (watchband, belt) into temples as it can cause great offence.

 - A small contribution to the donation boxes at mosques, temples and shrines is customary.

 - The Indian gesture of greeting, the namaste, is made by joining the hands in an attitude of prayer at chin height.
 Indian men usually greet Westerners with a handshake.
 Indian women do not shake hands and you should greet them with a namaste.

 - Never eat or pass food with your left hand.

 - Overt public display of affection between couples, including married couples, is offensive.

 We suggest that prior to departure you check the weather forecast for the most up-to-date information.